Dusty Wathan: Playing career

 Wathan began his minor league playing career in 1994 with the AZL Mariners.
+In 2004, Wathan was a member of the Buffalo Bisons, where he helped contribute to a Governor's Cup Championship with a 3 run double in the clinching game.
 In 2007, Wathan was a member of the Philadelphia Phillies organization and played for the Reading Phillies and Ottawa Lynx.
 He was the final out recorded in Lynx history, after grounding out to end the 2007 Lynx season which would go down as their final campaign.
 Wathan retired at the end of the 2007 season.

 Wathan played 13 seasons in the minor leagues.
 In 3,216 at bats, he hit .273/.360/.382 with 58 home runs, 24 stolen bases, and 417 RBIs.
 He played 831 games at catcher, 123 games at first base, five games at third base, and pitched in three games.

 In 2002, he played in three games in the major leagues at catcher for the Kansas City Royals, batting 3-for-5.

 Managerial and coaching career

-In 2008, Wathan began his managerial career in the Phillies organization with the Williamsport Crosscutters of the Class A (Short Season) New York–Penn League.
-He managed the Lakewood BlueClaws (Class A South Atlantic League) in 2009 to win the league championship.
-From 2010 to 2011, he led the Class A-Advanced Clearwater Threshers of the Class A-Advanced Florida State League.
+In 2008, Wathan began his managerial career in the Phillies organization with the Williamsport Crosscutters of the Low–A New York–Penn League.
+He managed the Lakewood BlueClaws (Single–A South Atlantic League) in 2009 to win the league championship.
+From 2010 to 2011, he led the High–A Clearwater Threshers of the Florida State League.
 He managed the Double-A Reading Fightin Phils of the Eastern League from 2012 to 2016.
 On July 22, 2016, he became the winningest manager in team history.
-Before the 2017 season, he was promoted to manage the Lehigh Valley IronPigs in the Class AAA International League.
+Before the 2017 season, he was promoted to manage the Lehigh Valley IronPigs in the Triple–A International League.

 On November 10, 2017, Wathan was named the third base coach on new Phillies skipper Gabe Kapler's staff.
+On October 27, 2022, the Phillies signed Wathan to a multi–year contract extension.